Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 The Hunchback of Notre Dame

-One of many many hits of the Disney renaissance interval within the ‘90s this animated movie relies on the well-known novel by Victor Hugo and tells the story of Quasimondo – a bell ringer who overcomes his shortcomings to assist a Roma woman known as Esmerelda.
+One of many many hits of the Disney renaissance interval within the ‘90s this animated movie is predicated on the well-known novel by Victor Hugo and tells the story of Quasimondo – a bell ringer who overcomes his shortcomings to assist a Roma lady known as Esmerelda.
 PC

 Starring: Demi Moore, Jason Alexander, Mary Kay Bergman, Corey Burton